aheck/reflectrpc/README.md

 ## What is ReflectRPC? ##

-ReflectRPC is a Python library implementing a RPC client and server using the JSON-RPC 1.0 protocol.
+ReflectRPC is a Python library implementing an RPC client and server using the JSON-RPC 1.0 protocol.
 What sets it apart from most other such implementations is that it allows the client to get a comprehensive description of the functions exposed by the server.
 This includes type information of parameters and return values as well as human readable JavaDoc-like descriptions of all fields.
 To retrieve this information the client only has to call the special RPC function *\_\_describe\_functions* and it will get a data structure containing the whole description of all RPC functions provided by the server.

 This ability to use reflection is utilized by the included JSON-RPC shell *rpcsh*.
 It can connect to every JSON-RPC server serving line terminated JSON-RPC 1.0 over a plain socket and can be used to call RPC functions on the server and display the results.
 If the server implements the *\_\_describe\_functions* interface it can also list all RPC functions provided by the server and show a description of the functions and their parameters.